Caroline Furness Jayne: Personal life, death and legacy

 On October 10, 1894, she married Horace Jayne, a zoologist and professor at the University of Pennsylvania.
 Together they had two children, Kate Furness Jayne (b.
 1895) and Horace H. F. Jayne (b.
 1898).

-They built a house in Philadelphia at 19th & Delancey Streets, designed by her uncle, the architect Frank Furness, now known as the Horace Jayne House.
-They also built a summer house in Wallingford, Pennsylvania, "Sub Rosa" (again designed by her uncle), on the grounds of her father's summer house.
-Following Jayne's early death at age 36, her husband and children lived year-round at "Sub Rosa".
+The Jaynes built a city house in Philadelphia at 19th & Delancey Streets, south of Rittenhouse Square.
+Designed by her uncle, the architect Frank Furness, it is now known as the Horace Jayne House.
+They also built a summer house in Wallingford, Pennsylvania, "Sub Rosa" (again designed by her uncle), on the grounds of her father's suburban villa, "Lindenshade".
+Following Caroline Jayne's early death at age 36, her husband and children lived year-round at "Sub Rosa".
 She was interred at Laurel Hill Cemetery in Philadelphia.

 In her memory, her father commissioned a Tiffany window for the First Unitarian Church of Philadelphia.
 The window features a portrait of her holding a lily.

 In 1910, her friend, the poet Florence Earle Coates, wrote a poem in her memory.

-Her son, Horace H. F. Jayne, was the first curator of Chinese art at the Philadelphia Museum of Art, worked as director of the University of Pennsylvania Museum of Archaeology and Anthropology and as vice director of the Metropolitan Museum of Art.
+Her son, Horace H. F. Jayne, was the first curator of Chinese art at the Philadelphia Museum of Art, served as director of the University of Pennsylvania Museum of Archaeology and Anthropology, and later as vice director of the Metropolitan Museum of Art.